 It seems like the difficult reputation of the Nkuringo trek scared others away or tipped the balance toward Rushaga.
 It ended up being just the two of us even though each mountain gorilla trek can accommodate 8 people.
 What a romantic way to celebrate our 20th wedding anniversary!
 Of course, we weren't entirely alone.
 Our entourage consisted of armed rangers at the front and rear in case of encounters with aggressive forest elephants or non-habituated gorillas.
 Osbad (from the Uganda Wildlife Authority) was our official guide for the day.

-To Uganda's Impenetrable Forest
+To Uganda's Bwindi Impenetrable National Park

 Our gorilla tracking entourage set off downhill on a steep path cut into the hillside.
 We were thankful for the simple walking sticks that were provided for free to assist us on our hike.
 It took about an hour of walking through the rolling hillside before we even reached the Bwindi Impenetrable Forest.
 The trail was not strenuous at this point but was challenging to find the right footing on the steep downward slope.
 Every time I was unsure where to place my foot, Godfrey held out his hand to help me.

 The terrain suddenly changed when we reached the Bwindi Impenetrable Forest.
 We continued onto a narrow muddy trail that ran into the forest.
 At this point, I asked Osbad for an idea of how long it would take to find the gorillas.
 We were prepared for a grueling hike based on what we'd read about the Nkuringo family of gorillas prior to the trip but wanted to get some first hand intel.
 Osbad told us that the fastest he'd ever found the Nkuringo family was two hours and the slowest was four hours.
 We were one hour into our hike at this point and did a mental calculation of our energy reserves.